cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 before rolling them out to the production management-cluster.
 It may also contain other ephemeral clusters as required (e.g. to be used for deploying components during training events).

-It also contains a Docker Registry - images built in the Management cluster are pushed to it, and deployments to clusters in the project pull from it.
+It also contains a Docker Registry - images built in the `management-cluster` are pushed to it, and deployments to other clusters in the project pull from it.

 ## Multiple Deployment Environments